Passover Seder: Focus on the children

 In some traditions, the questions are asked by the assembled company in chorus rather than by a child, and are put to the leader of the seder, who either answers the question or may direct the attention of the assembled company to someone who is acting out that particular part of the Exodus.
 Physical re-enactment of the Exodus during the Passover seder is common in many families and communities.

-Families will follow the Haggadah's lead by asking their own questions at various points in the Haggadah and offering prizes such as nuts and candies for correct answers.
+Families follow the Haggadah's lead by asking their own questions at various points in the Haggadah, and offering prizes such as nuts and candies for correct answers.
 The afikoman, which is hidden away for the "dessert" after the meal, is another device used to encourage children's participation.
 In most families, the leader of the Seder hides the afikoman and the children must find it, whereupon they receive a prize or reward.
 In other homes, the children hide the afikoman and a parent must look for it; when the parents give up, the children demand a prize (often money) for revealing its location.

-Order of the Seder
+Order and procedures

 The order and procedures of the Seder are stated and printed in the text of the Passover Haggadah, a copy of which is in front of all participants.
 Jewish children learn the following words, denoting the order of the Seder, with a rhyme and tune at their Jewish schools: